herman925/925shoppingcart/README.md

 -   **Excel File Upload**: Load data from `.xlsx` or `.xls` files using a file picker.
 -   **Drag & Drop**: Easily drag and drop your Excel file into the application.
 -   **Google Sheets Integration**: Load your shopping database directly from a public Google Sheet.
+-   **Live Google Sheet Editing**: Click the "Edit Google Sheet" button to open the database in a new tab for real-time edits before loading the data.
 -   **Error Handling**: The system provides feedback for invalid file formats or data structures.

 ### 📱 Responsive Design